expressjs/multer/README.md

 var cpUpload = upload.fields([{ name: 'avatar', maxCount: 1 }, { name: 'gallery', maxCount: 8 }])
 app.post('/cool-profile', cpUpload, function (req, res, next) {
-  // req.files is an object (String -> Array) where fieldname is the key, and the value is array of files
+  // req.files is an object (String -> Array) where fieldName is the key, and the value is array of files
   //
   // e.g.
   //  req.files['avatar'][0] -> File